-- Parent can add an Endorser (commonly called a co-signer) to the loan application.
+- A parent can add an Endorser (commonly called a co-signer) to the loan application.
 Call the Office of Student Financial Assistance (OSFA) and we will help you with this process.
 (202) 319-5307.

 - Freshmen and Sophomores may be eligible for a maximum of $4,000 in additional funds.

 - Juniors and Seniors may be eligible for a maximum of $5,000 in additional funds.

 - If at a later time during the academic year, either of your parents becomes eligible or is approved with a co-signer for a Direct Parent PLUS loan, the additional Unsubsidized Stafford Loan will be canceled.